All Episodes

 Horse has no control over a human being.

-And a horse that knew might have done differently.
+A horse that cared and a horse that knew might have done differently.

-So you say the horse was exploited.
+So you can say the horse was exploited.

 The horse was exploited by who?